 If you are going through a divorce or facing other child custody issues, then you need to seek legal assistance.
 This can become a complicated process.
 Without the help of an attorney, there is a good chance you will not be treated fairly.

-At the Law Office of Gustavo E. Frances, we are ready to step in and be your advocate.
-We understand the law regarding custody in Florida, so when you need a Fort Lauderdale child custody attorney, are ready to get to work.
+At The Law Office of Gustavo E. Frances, we are ready to step in and be your advocate.
+We understand the law regarding custody in Florida, so when you need a Fort Lauderdale child custody attorney, we are ready to get to work.
 You can contact us by clicking here or calling 954-297-6546

 for a free consultation.